 Rule 1: Always use stabilizer.
 Even that denim jacket will be too soft to prevent those stitches from moving around.
 There are other rules, but this is most important.

 Other stabilizer oddities involve unique design types.
-For instance, the process of creating lace, which is self-supporting, using no fabric, is sewn onto a water-soluble topping (preferably a fibrous one, not a perfectly clear one.)
+For instance, the process of creating lace, which is self-supporting, using no fabric, but instead is sewn onto a water-soluble topping (preferably a fibrous one, not a perfectly clear one.)
 The topping is rinsed out completely after the embroidery is done.
 These freestanding lace (FSL) designs are the rare exception where no stabilizer remains with the final product.
 FSL designs are digitized in such ways as to tie themselves up with lots of little knots, making the lacework.
 Incidentally, those old doilies in grandma’s top drawer were done almost exactly the same way.
-In the Shiffly days, the product was ‘aetzed’ or etched, as we might say.
+In the Shiffli days, the product was ‘aetzed’ or etched, as we might say.
 A solvent was used to remove the stuff, leaving only the thread.

 We could spend days here in Stabilizerland.
 But we have to move on.
 Before we go, though, I’ll clue you into a Secret: There are only a few makers of the stuff, so it basically is all the same, brand-to-brand, so get a deal on it!